SciML/SciMLSensitivity.jl/docs/src/manual/differential_equation_sensitivities.md

 # [Sensitivity Algorithms for Differential Equations with Automatic Differentiation (AD)](@id sensitivity_diffeq)

-SciMLSensitivity.jl's high level interface allows for specifying a sensitivity algorithm (`sensealg`) to control the method by which `solve` is differentiated in an automatic differentiation (AD) context by a compatible AD library.
+SciMLSensitivity.jl's high-level interface allows for specifying a sensitivity algorithm (`sensealg`) to control the method by which `solve` is differentiated in an automatic differentiation (AD) context by a compatible AD library.
 The underlying algorithms then